 Should you get a big and mean DSLR or a small yet capable mirrorless camera?
 We recommend giving mirrorless cameras a try for both beginners and experienced photographers alike.
 It’s got the same, if not more, features for half the weight.
 Today, we will look at one such camera, the Olympus E-M10, in this review.

 Olympus is one of the most trusted and well-known manufacturers of cameras in the world.
 The company started way back in 1919, initially specializing in microscopes.

-It was in 1936 when they translated this technology into camera manufacturing and created their first camera, the Semi-Olympus I. The rest, as they say, is history.
+In 1936, they translated this technology into camera manufacturing and created their first camera, the Semi-Olympus I. The rest is history.

 Fast forward in time, we now have the Olympus E-M10 Mark II, a camera that’s part of their new OM-D collection.
 There’s a different camera for every type of photographer—passionate professionals, creative enthusiasts, and more.

 The particular camera we will look into today, the OM-D E-M10 Mark II with a 16-megapixel sensor resolution and a built-in five-axis image stabilizer is the unit they designed for stylish upgraders.
 That’s because it is the perfect combination of stunning product design and impressive next-level features.

 Taking a cue from the product description, it seems that Olympus had a specific crowd in mind: experienced photographers who value the aesthetics of both their cameras and photos.
 Another reason for this is the camera’s use of more advanced features that most beginners wouldn’t make the most out of yet.

 However, we believe that beginners may also find peace in investing in this unit, especially since it is one of the most affordable options in the OM-D collection.
 With the advanced features already installed, then this means that the camera can grow with you, and you won’t have to upgrade anytime soon.

 If you do decide to get one, here is what’s included in the package: